DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 Great!
 We're ready to start adding code.
 Go ahead and edit the project.

-Go to app.component.html and add the following below. `<mat-sidenav>` is an angular directive that is used to create a side navigation bar and main content panel with material design styling and animation capabilities.  `<mat-sidenav-container>` is the main container, `<mat-sidenav>` is the side panel and `<mat-sidenav-content>` is the content panel.
+Go to app.component.html and add the code as shown below.

+`<mat-sidenav>` is an angular directive that is used to create a side navigation bar and main content panel with material design styling and animation capabilities.  `<mat-sidenav-container>` is the main container, `<mat-sidenav>` is the side panel and `<mat-sidenav-content>` is the content panel.

-`<app-sidenav>` is the selector for the sidenav component we created in the navigation folder. `<app-header-mobile>` is the selector for the header-mobile component we created and '<footer-mobile>` is the selector for the footer component we created.
+`<app-sidenav>` is the selector for the sidenav component we created in the navigation folder. `<app-header-mobile>` is the selector for the header-mobile component we created and `<footer-mobile>` is the selector for the footer component we created.

 Be sure to use the `fullscreen` property of `<mat-sidenav-container>` so that it consumes the whole screen.

 `fxHide fxShow.lt-sm` tells flex layout to only show the header and footer components if using on a small device like a phone.
 You can add additional toolbars for a different view for the desktop.

-On the sidenav component, `(sideNavClosed)="sidenav.close()"` lets the sidenav component emit an event that tells app.component to close the sidenav.
+On the sidenav component, `(sideNavClosed)="sidenav.close()"` emits an event that tells app.component to close the sidenav.

-On the footer component, `(sidenavToggle)="sidenav.toggle()"` lets the footer component emit an event that tells app.component to toggle the sidenav open or close.
+On the footer component, `(sidenavToggle)="sidenav.toggle()"` emits an event that tells app.component to toggle the sidenav open or close.

-`mat-app-background` on main gives us the material background color default for the background color of the feature components.
+`mat-app-background` on main gives us the Material background color default as the background color of the feature components.

 ```html
 <mat-sidenav-container fullscreen>